Make your own 3-colour images

 Below you will find examples of some of the most beautiful objects in the Universe.
 You can download the data and create your own 3-colour image using LTImage.
 For each object, you will need to download the 3 files, one for each filter - Red, Green and Blue.
-If you haven't used LTImage before - check out our previous Activity of the Week which has full instructions on how to download and use.
+If you haven't used LTImage before, you can follow the Whirlpool Galaxy example which has full instructions on how to download and use.
 You can use this method for any of the object's below.

 |Object||Also known as||Description||Data Files|